jsutlive/Cell-Mechanics-Simulator/README.md

 ### Component-based physics system

--Easily change behaviors of physics objects by adding and removing components.
+- Easily change behaviors of physics objects by adding and removing components.

--Easy coding of new components to add new behaviors to system.
+- Easy coding of new components to add new behaviors to system.

 ### Functional GUI with object inspector